maustinstar/liquid/Docs/Liquid Implementation Guide.md

 ### Using C
 For the batch geometric operation used to find Bezier controls, a C method is used.
 There is an argument for using C in large numeric operations because it is faster than Swift.
 Because the geometric operations happen at every animation frame, Liquid uses C for a performance bump.

 In a trial with one million points, a Swift-equivalent method took 0.78 seconds, while the C method performed in 0.035 seconds.
-While liquid will never process one million points, the large trial shows over 20x speed gain.
-To conduct this trial on a local machine, see `Tests/LiquidTests/PerformanceTests.swift`.
+The trial shows over 20x faster speeds with C. To conduct this trial on a local machine, see `Tests/LiquidTests/PerformanceTests.swift`.

 ### Separate Circles and Paths
 While a circle could be sampled according to the same processing as a regular path, there is a benefit in constructing the circle as its own path.
 For a circle, the radians are animated; allowing the anchor points to always stay on the source path.
 For a custom path, the x and y coordinates are linearly animated, which makes the anchor points deviate from the source path during animation